Choudhry Rahmat Ali: Conception of 'Pakistan'

+According to Ali's biographer Khursheed Kamal Aziz, the idea came to Ali in December 1932 "or a little earlier" while he was travelling on the top deck of a route 11 bus, Aziz states that Ali had "told this to his secretary, Miss Frost, on returning to Cambridge" and that she in turn had told Aziz when he interviewed her.
+On the bus journey Ali had a eureka moment and the "word flashed on the screen of his mind."

 On 28 January 1933, Ali voiced the idea in a pamphlet titled "Now or Never; Are We to Live or Perish Forever?".
 The word 'Pakstan' referred to "the five Northern units of India, viz., Punjab, North-West Frontier Province (Afghania), Kashmir, Sindh and Baluchistan".
 By the end of 1933, 'Pakistan' had become common vocabulary, and an i was added to ease pronunciation (as in Afghan-i-stan).
-Ali also wrote that this would be followed by "reintegration of the three Muslim 'Asian' homelands of Afghanistan, Iran and Tajikistan" into Pakistan, a reference to Northwest India's political, historical and cultural affiliations with West Asia.
+Ali also wrote that this would be followed by "reintegration of the three Muslim Asian homelands of Afghanistan, Iran and Tajikistan" into Pakistan, a reference to Northwest India's political, historical and cultural affiliations with West Asia.

 In a subsequent book, Ali discussed the etymology in further detail: 'Pakistan' is both a Persian and an Urdu word.
 It is composed of letters taken from the names of all our South Asia homelands; that is, Punjab, Afghania, Kashmir, Sindh and Balochistan.
 It means the land of the Paks – the spiritually pure and clean.

-Historian Aqeel Abbas Jafari has argued that the name "Pakistan" was invented by a Kashmir Journalist, Ghulam Hassan Shah Kazmi on 1 July 1928, when he moved an application before the government in Abbottabad seeking a sanction for publishing a weekly newspaper, "Pakistan".
-This was probably the first time; the word Pakistan was used in the subcontinent.
-Choudhry Rahmat Ali is said to have suggested the name of the independent Muslim state Pakistan in 1933, 5 years after the name was adopted by Ghulam Hasan Shah Kazmi for his newspaper.

 Ali's pamphlet described the Muslims of his proposed 'Pakistan' as a 'nation', which later formed the foundation for the two-nation theory of the All-India Muslim League:

 Our religion and culture, our history and tradition, our social code and economic system, and our laws of inheritance, succession and marriage are fundamentally different from those of most people's living in the rest of India.
 The ideals which move our people to make the highest sacrifices are essentially different from those which inspire the Hindus to do the same.
 These differences are not confined to broad, basic principles.
 Far from it.
 They extend to the minutest details of our lives.
 We do not inter-dine; we do not inter-marry.
 Our national customs and calendars, even our diet and dress are different.